-16: Channel To Bus Routing
+16: Channel to Bus Routing

-Determines the bus or buses channel audio will be sent.
+Determines to which bus or buses the channel audio will be sent.
 When a channel is routed to a bus as a Send (bus box highlighted blue), the Send Gain value is used.
-When a channel is sent Pre-fade (green) or Post-fade (orange), the Send Gain value is ignored.
+When a channel is sent Pre (green) or Post (orange), the Send Gain value is ignored.